-Brown sugar & Warm honey: Replace the oil with 1/4 cup of warm honey.
-Add 1-2 tablespoons of oil to get the right consistency.
+Brown Sugar & Warm Honey: Replace the oil with 1/4 cup of warm honey.
+Add 1–2 tablespoons of oil to get the right consistency.

 Peppermint & Eucalyptus: Add a few drops of both essential oils for a great stress reliever.

-Homemade Sugar Scrub FAQ
+Homemade Sugar Scrub FAQs